wpgp/wopr/README.md

 ## Introduction

- _wopr_ is an R package that provides API access to the [WorldPop Open Population Repository](https://wopr.worldpop.org).
+ _wopr_ is an R package that provides API access to the <a href="https://wopr.worldpop.org" target="_blank">WorldPop Open Population Repository</a>.
 This gives users the ability to:

-1. Download WorldPop population data sets directly from the R console, and
+1. Download WorldPop population data sets directly from the R console,
-2. Submit spatial queries to the WorldPop server to retrieve population estimates with confidence intervals for user-defined geographic areas and demographic groups.
+2. Submit spatial queries (points or polygons) to the WorldPop server to retrieve population estimates within user-defined geographic areas,

-Spatial queries can be submitted in the form of points or polygons.
-Results contain estimated population sizes and confidence intervals that can be customized for a variety of uses.
+3. Get estimates of population sizes for specific demographic groups (i.e. age and sex), and
+4. Get probabilistic estimates of uncertainty for all population estimates.

 ## Installation